magento/architecture/design-documents/graph-ql/schema-development.md

 ## Conclusion

 The [GraphQL][] ecosystem has evolved quite a bit, but it has much farther to go.
-If you need something in production before Q2 2020, you might consider [TypeGraphQL][], but if you can afford to wait?
+If you need something in production before Q2 2020, you might consider a non-code-first strategy, but if you can afford to wait?
 Or if you can at least accept that the API will change?
-Give [Nexus][] a shot!
+Give [Nexus][] a shot today!

 > At Novvum, we have been using [Nexus][] pretty extensively...
 After also trying [TypeGraphQL][], we feel that [Nexus][] has been much friendlier to work with, given us more flexibility, and enabled us to move more quickly ([source](https://dev.to/novvum/typegraphql-and-graphql-nexus-a-look-at-code-first-apis-6k0#which-one-we-prefer)).